srfoster/chinese-study-app/Log.md

+1/25/2024
+- Added current card to the React app state, and make the current card display.
+Change the current card when you press Prev or Next.

 1/24/2024
 - Started designing the basic data structure for clips.
 Created the first 1.5 clips (need to add Hanzi etc to the 2nd clip).
 TODO: Make Prev/Next buttons navigate between cards.